richzertuche/ZMaterialDesignUIButton/README.md

 # ZMaterialDesignUIButton
 <h6>Swift Animated Material Design UIButton</h6>

-<p>This Swift UIButton was made inspired in Google new Material Design.
+<p>This Swift UIButton was made inspired in Google new Material Design.</p>
 <br>
 <br>
 **You need to add the ZMaterialButtonDelegate to your Controller:**